weiziqianpsych/cookiemilk_tutorial/cookiemilk_tutorial/source/Functions for data arrangement.md

 `text2graph(text, keyterms, synonym=None, read_from_file=True, name=None, encoding='utf-8', as_lower=True, pfnet=False, max=None, min=None, r=np.inf)`

 ### Description
-Convert a text into a NetworkX graph.
+Convert a text into a NetworkX graph using the analysis of lexical aggregates (ALA).

+Please see:

+Clariana, R. B., Wallace, P. E., & Godshalk, V. M. (2009).
+Deriving and measuring group knowledge structure from essays: The effects of anaphoric reference.
+Educational Technology Research and Development, 57(6), 725-737.

 ### Arguments
 ``text``: a string or a file path of a .txt document.
 Theoretically, contents can be written in any language, as long as Python and your computer support it.
 If you try to open a file, then you might have to set a suitable encoding form, for example, if contents is written in Chinese, the .txt file better save as utf-8 encoding, and should be open as the same encoding too.